Aditya Seal

-Early life and background
+Early and personal life

 Aditya Seal was born in Mumbai to a Bengali father and a Punjabi mother.
 He attended Chatrabhuj Narsee Memorial School.
 Seal is a former taekwondo champion, he is a black belt in taekwondo.
 He also practices gymnastics and martial arts.

-His father produced and acted in a Garhwali film, but Aditya wanted to be a professional cricketer, before an injury aborted the option, so he followed his father's footsteps.
+His father produced and acted in a Garhwali film, but Seal wanted to be a professional cricketer, before an injury aborted the option, so he followed his father's footsteps.

-Personal life

 On 21 November 2021, Seal married his longtime girlfriend actress Anushka Ranjan in Mumbai.

 Career

 Seal made his film debut with Ek Chhotisi Love Story, where he played a teenager voyeur opposite Manisha Koirala.
 The story revolved around a teenager who becomes secretly obsessed with his neighbor.
 He also starred in movie We R Friends in 2006.
 In Purani Jeans, he played the role of Samuel Lawrence.
 In 2016, Seal was seen in Anubhav Sinha's Tum Bin II as Shekhar opposite Neha Sharma.

 In 2019, he played Manav Randhawa in Student of the Year 2.
 Next, he portrayed Veer Shergill in Alt Balaji's web series Fittrat opposite Krystle D'Souza, for which he received many accolades.